-This unique event will feature antique valuations by Cheri Riehle (limited to the first 20 registrants), where you’ll “find out what it’s worth” from a CAGA Certified Appraiser.
-Kathy Schultz from Caring Transitions of Waukesha County will also be on hand with tips on downsizing, or “rightsizing,” including what to keep, what to re-home, and how to de-clutter.
-This program aims to help families make informed decisions on what to do with their cherished items and reduce the stress of life transition…with the exciting element of antique appraisals!
+This unique event features antique valuations by Cheri Riehle, where you’ll “find out what it’s worth” from a CAGA Certified Appraiser.
+Kathy Schultz from Caring Transitions of Waukesha County will also be on hand offering tips on downsizing, including what to keep, what to re-home, and de-cluttering.
+This program aims to help families make informed decisions on what to do with their cherished items…with the exciting element of antique appraisals!

 An Evening of Flamenco Guitar & Dance with Peter Baime and Augusta Brulla

 Tuesday, October 9, 6:30 p.m.
 Court Room

 The majesty of flamenco comes to Elm Grove.
 Legendary musician Peter Baime, “Milwaukee’s father of flamenco,” and dancer Augusta Brulla bring the passion and energy of this colorful Spanish style of guitar and dance to the Court Room for a unique concert experience.
 NOTE: Registration for this event is full.